artsy/README/hiring/interviewing.md

 In this interview, we're evaluating the following key areas:

-- Systems thinking: Are you able to think holistically about the problem and dig into details.
+- Systems thinking: Are you able to both think holistically about the problem and dig into details?
-- Decision-making: What factors are you employing when making decisions.
+- Decision-making: What factors are you employing when making decisions?
 Can you explain why you chose X or Y?
 - Communication: We want to hear your thought-process and assumptions as you make them.

 \*"System" is used generically here to represent a chunk of an ecosystem.
-We tailor the prompt to the specific role.
-(For example: if it's an iOS role, you may be asked to design a feature in an iOS app.
-We're not trying to trick you here!)
+We tailor the prompt to the specific role, so for example if it's an iOS role, you may be asked to design a feature in an iOS app; if it's a full stack role, it could be something like a simple architecture for notifications.
+We're not trying to trick you here or catch you out, we just want hear how you leverage your knowledge and experience.

 ### References

-After the interview loop, we will connect with your professional references.
+Based on feedback from these interviews, we'll ask to connect with your professional references.

 References are an important part of Artsy's hiring strategy across all roles.
 We’ll ask for three references—these should be a combination of direct managers and close collaborators.
-If you’re unable to provide three (i.e. if you’ve been in the same job your whole career), let us know!
+If you’re unable to provide three (i.e. if you’ve been in the same job your whole career), let us know and we'll figure something out!

 During these calls, we'll ask your references in-depth questions about their experience working with you.
 See [this blog post on hiring](https://artsy.github.io/blog/2019/01/23/artsy-engineering-hiring/) for more details.